semlix/semlix/docs/source/glossary.rst

         it appears, etc.) but that's how it basically works.

     Schema
-        Whoosh requires that you specify the *fields* of the index before you begin indexing.
+        semlix requires that you specify the *fields* of the index before you begin indexing.
 The Schema associates field names with metadata about the field, such as the format of the *postings* and whether the contents of the field are stored in the index.